KdotGhai/Cryptocurrencies/README.md

 <p align="center">
     <img src="https://github.com/KdotGhai/Cryptocurrencies/blob/4a208f49edb2fc13a814b2569f971694e893cac5/Images/tradable%20cryptocurrencies.png">
 </p>
-Most of the cryptocurrencies are part of class #0 and #1.<br>
+Most of the cryptocurrencies are part of class #0 and #3.<br>
-The snapshot above shows that BitTorrent is the only cryptocurrency in class #2.

 <br><br>

 #### 2D-Scatter plot with TotalCoinMined vs TotalCoinSupply
 <p align="center">
     <img src="https://github.com/KdotGhai/Cryptocurrencies/blob/4a208f49edb2fc13a814b2569f971694e893cac5/Images/hvplot.png">
 </p>
 &nbsp;&nbsp;&nbsp;&nbsp;Plotting the scatter plot from two cryptocurrency features directly does not efficiently segregate the different classes.
 Then using the PCA algorithm is the right method for better visualizations.
+The snapshot above shows that BitTorrent is the only cryptocurrency in class #2.
 <br><br>

 ## Summary